alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

   * `Debug`:

     Generate a directory containing multiple output files.
-Please refer to the documentation for further details.
+Refer to the documentation for further details.
 Note that the run in TREC-eval format can be found in the `full.txt` file inside the `reranked` sub-folder.

     ```
     #launch.run_writer = TrecEval
     launch.run_writer = Debug
     ```

-## Step 4: Perform evaluation on the generated runs
+## Step 4: Perform evaluation of the generated runs

-After step 3, it is possible to perform evaluation on the run generated for each experiment.
+After step 3, it is possible to perform evaluation of the run generated for each experiment.
 To perform this phase, we use the `trec-eval` tool from command-line, according to this procedure:

 - Open the terminal from the main folder of the framework.